Axle counter: Better Performance in Wet Conditions

 Axle counters are used in wet tunnels (such as the Severn Tunnel), where ordinary track circuits are unreliable.
 Axle counters are also useful on steel structures (such as the Forth Bridge), which may prevent the normal operation of track circuits if insulating the rails from the structure proves impracticable.
 Axle counters are also useful on long sections where the need for several intermediate track circuits may be saved.
 An axle counter can go up to around 10,000 m from the evaluation unit when connected directly.
 However, with the addition of an Ethernet network, the distance is limited by the transmission system.

 Disadvantages

 For various reasons, such as a power failure, axle counters may 'forget' how many axles are in a section.
 A manual override is therefore necessary to reset the system.
 This manual override introduces the human element which may be unreliable.
 An accident which occurred in the Severn Tunnel is thought to have been due to the improper restoration of an axle counter.
 That was not proven during the subsequent inquiry, however.
-In older installations, the evaluators may use 8-bit logic, causing numeric overflow when a train with 256 axles passes the axle counter.
-As a result, that train would not be detected.
-That imposes a length limit of 255 axles on each train.
+In older installations, the evaluators may use 8-bit logic, causing numeric overflow when a train with 256 or more axles passes the axle counter.
+As a result, that trains with exactly 256 axles would be counted as having zero and would not be detected; a train with 257 axles would be counted as having one, so on and so forth.
+That imposes a restriction against multiples of 256 on axle count - with operators typically adding additional empty wagons to avoid the exact number.
 More modern systems are not restricted by train wheel numbers.